Toussaint was released by the Steelers on Saturday.

 Toussaint appeared in 27 games with the Steelers throughout the past three seasons, but logged no more than 46 offensive snaps during any of those campaigns.
 He visited the Colts on Sunday, but other teams could come calling for the veteran running back as well.

-Toussaint took first-time snaps during Sunday's practice, Joe Rutten of TribLive.com reports.
+Toussaint took first-team snaps during Sunday's practice, Joe Rutten of TribLive.com reports.

 With both James Conner (groin) and Steven Ridley (rest) held out of the team drills portion of Sunday's practice, Toussaint had the opportunity to get some extended run.
-The re-signing of Ridley this offseason leaves Toussaint's place on the Steelers' roster in question, but the fact that he is clearly right behind both running backs in the pecking order shows that the veteran still has a legitimate chance of surviving final cuts in a couple weeks.
+The re-signing of Ridley this offseason leaves Toussaint's place on the Steelers' roster in question, but the fact he's directly behind both running backs in the pecking order shows the veteran still has a legitimate chance of surviving final cuts in a couple weeks.

 Toussaint will reprise his role as a depth option behind star back Le'Veon Bell and 2017 third-rounder James Conner.
 In limited work with the Steelers last season, Toussaint carried six times for 25 yards and added two catches for nine yards, while suiting up for six games.